Yoland-dev/Tech-quiz/README.md

 ## Ⅱ. Core Functionality & Features
 **Question & Answer System:**
 The app presents questions to the user.
-Each question should have multiple-choice answers.
+Each question has multiple-choice answers.

-**Scoring System:** Implement a system to track and display the user's score.
+**Scoring System:** Implements a system to track and display the user's score.

-**Tech-Related Content:** Quizzes should feature categories and questions related to technology.
+**Tech-Related Content:** Quizzes have feature categories and questions related to technology.

-**Randomized Question Count:** Each quiz session should present a randomized number of questions to the user.
+**Randomized Question Count:** Each quiz session presents a randomized number of questions to the user.

 ## Ⅲ. User-Side Requirements
 **User Identification:** Users are able to enter their name.